-According to the first book of Peter, a type of the judgment day has already begun for Christians during this life, long before the day of Jesus' Second Coming and the resurrection of the dead.
+According to the first book of Peter, a type of the judgment day has already begun for Christians during this life.
+It is long before the day of Jesus' Second Coming and the resurrection of the dead.

 Faith and Obedience

 Christians, though judged during their earthly life, will still stand before Christ to give an account for what they have done.
 The apostle Paul wrote in this regard when he stated we will all stand before God's judgment seat (Romans 14:10).

 Humanity before God